autokitteh/samples/slack/README.md

    - Mentions of the Slack app in messages (e.g. `Hi @autokitteh`)
    - Slash commands registered by the Slack app (`/autokitteh <channel name or ID>`)
-   - In all channels that the Slack app was added to:
    - New and edited messages and replies
    - New emoji reactions

 ## Connection Notes